DFW Student Extravaganza

 Ron has a baccalaureate degree in Political Science from Park University in Kansas City MO and a graduate degree in Professional Accounting from the University of Texas at Arlington.
 Ron’s professional certification includes CMA, CFM, CFE and CPA.

-Session V: Panel Discussion - Career and Professional Perspectives by Adrien Dubourg, CMA; Jerry Ratigan, CMA, CPA (VP of Financial Reporting at Calpian, Inc.); David Vesely, CMA (Finance Manager, Gexpro Services) and others TBD
+Session V: Panel Discussion - Career and Professional Perspectives by Adrien Dubourg, CMA; Jerry Ratigan, CMA, CPA (VP of Financial Reporting at Calpian, Inc.); David Vesely, CMA (Finance Manager, Gexpro Services) and Lorna Winston-Blanks, CPA (Financial Controller, Currency Research)

 Objective of the session: Participants will learn from career experiences of career professionals.